 It is important to understand bioavailability when it comes to CBD.
 Our bodies need to be able to absorb the CBD so that our blood flow can effectively deliver it.
 Inhaling a CBD vape using the lungs as a delivery system which allows the CBD to immediately enter the bloodstream.
 CBD oils taken under the tongue, or what is often referred to as sublingual, is also a way for CBD to be delivered to the bloodstream.
 Those are two very bioavailable methods of taking CBD.
 If you eat CBD cookies or CBD gummies, your body needs to digest it and the liver metabolizes it, which is why it takes longer for it to enter the bloodstream.
 CBD topicals take longer because CBD is not absorbed through the skin as well as other delivery methods.

 It is time for the CBD industry as a whole to put its customers first.
 All CBD products should have a high bioavailability and considering CBD is meant for wellness, all CBD products should be made healthy.
 All of Sugar and Kush CBD products are tested by a third party CBD lab with an ISO 17025 certification so our customers know the concentration of CBD on the certificate of analysis is accurate.
 Our CBD products are keto-friendly too, made with a monk fruit sweetener so that they taste great too.
-Wherever the CBD industry is going, we always plant to put our customers first.
+We offer many entirely sugar free CBD products.
+Wherever the CBD industry is going, we always plan to put our customers first.